discos/doc/user/noto/Appendix_B.rst

    sets the antenna to PROGRAMTRACK mode.
    It does not change the pointing model or any receiver setup

+.. describe:: > asOff

+   disables the AS tracking: actuators go to the fixed position set for 45° of Elevation

+.. describe:: > asOn

+   enables the AS tracking: actuators move according to the pointed Elevation (with a 0.5° step)

+.. describe:: > asPark

+   sends all the actuators to their lowest position

 .. describe:: > azelOffsets=[double]d,[double]d